MIC-DKFZ/batchgenerators/Readme.md

 ## Release Notes

-- 0.19.5: fixed OMP_NUM_THREADS issue by using threadpoolctl package
+- 0.19.5: fixed OMP_NUM_THREADS issue by using threadpoolctl package; dropped python 2 support (threadpoolctl is not available for python 2)
 - 0.19:
    - There is now a complete example for BraTS2017/8 available for both 2D and 3D.
 Use this if you would like to get some insights on how I (Fabian) do my experiments